textpattern/textpattern.github.io/tags/reference/variable.md

 ### Example 1: Store site-wide constants

-Allows you to define constants at a single location (e.g. [Form templates](/build/form-templates-explained), or even at the top of page templates, and use them elsewhere later on.
+Allows you to define constants at a single location (e.g. in form templates, or even at tops of page templates) and use them elsewhere later on.

 Somewhere at the very beginning of a template you would define names and values, just like you do on your desktop calculator's 'memory' keys: